SardarBonabi/behavioral-analytics-effort-allocation/README.md

 <div align="center">

-# Does AI Increase Participation in Shared Projects?
+# How Does an AI Product Change User Engagement and Participation?

 A quasi-experiment on how AI access changes contribution patterns and new-project participation across users.